 - 1 tsp lemon juice

 - 1/4 cup mango jam

 - Preheat oven to 300°F. Line 2 baking sheets with parchment paper.

 - Over a double boiler, whisk together egg whites and granulated sugar until the sugar is dissolved and the mixture is frothy, about 2 minutes.
 Transfer this to a stand mixer or a handheld mixer with a whisk attachment and beat on medium-high.
-Put in a pinch of salt and cream of tartar.
+Put in a pinch of salt, cream of tartar, and mango extract.
 Beat until stiff peaks, about 3-5 minutes.
 If you want to color your macarons, add a little bit of gel food coloring at this point and beat for 5 seconds only.

 - In a food processor, combine the almond flour and powdered sugar.
 Pulse 5x.
 Sift the mixture into a bowl, Discard any remaining chunks that cannot be sifted.